diabahmed/diabahmed/README.md

 - 💻 Solved 250+ problems on various online coding platforms
 - 🌟 Consistently excelling in academic and professional endeavors

-## 🎬 Fun Fact

-When I'm not coding, I'm probably editing a film or brainstorming my next short movie idea.
-Ask me about my latest project!

 ## 📫 Let's Connect!

 Feel free to reach out for collaborations, opportunities, or just a chat about tech and films!